nvaws/saa-c03/SAA-Lab01.md

 In the Network Settings section, edit and fill the below values
 * VPC: Lab-vpc
 * Subnet: Select one of your Public Subnets
-* Firewall (security groups): Select existing security group -> My-Web-SG
+* Firewall (security groups): Select existing security group -> LnxWebSG

 Configure storage: Leave everything as it is.